wilkinnh/push_notification_to_mqtt/README.md

 ## Rules

-Rules contain the information needed to detemine a match and where to publish the MQTT message.
+Rules contain the information needed to determine a match and where to publish the MQTT message.

 ```
 {